Effects of adoption on the birth mother: Anxiety

 Mothers who continue to have contact with their child after the adoption report having feelings of anxiety and pressure.
 When having direct contact with their child the mothers hopes to make the experience memorable and special which can bring about these challenging feelings.
-Having inconsisent contact is another factor reported by mothers that invoke anxiety.
+Having inconsistent contact is another factor reported by mothers that invoke anxiety.

 Guilt

 Guilt was reported to be listed as one of a number of lasting impacts that effect birth mothers.
 Some mothers also reported that contact with their adult children and information would help them with their persistent feelings of guilt.

 Bargaining

 The mother begins to rethink the decision she has made.
 She feels the need to regain control of her emotional state by attempting to bargain with a religious or psychological figure to get rid of her sense of guilt.
 Birth parents may choose the adoptive parents based on whether they will allow continued communication with the child.